Home Editor's pick

 India and other countries often engage in what is termed as "jumbo diplomacy" or "elephant diplomacy," where elephants are gifted as symbols of goodwill and international friendship.
 However, these diplomatic gestures often overlook the domestic realities and challenges faced by the receiving countries in providing adequate care for these majestic creatures.
 The story of Shankar is a poignant example, highlighting the gap between the symbolic value of such gifts and the practical difficulties in ensuring their well-being in captivity.

 Shankar was brought to the Delhi Zoo as a diplomatic gift from the government of Zimbabwe to the Indian government.
 An African elephant, Shankar arrived at the National Zoological Park in Delhi in 1998.
 Over the years, Shankar's living conditions and overall well-being have sparked debates and concerns among animal rights activists and conservationists.
 African elephants typically require large, open spaces to roam, which can be challenging to provide in a zoo environment.
-Critics have argued that Shankar's enclosure is inadequate for his needs, leading to great levels of physical and psychological stress.
+Critics have argued that Shankar's enclosure is inadequate for his needs, lead

 login-icon